 Y16.
 Peak (prosulfuron) at 0.25 to 0.5 oz 57DF/A may carryover in soil for more than 3 crop years.
-The unique feature of Peak as compared to other SU herbicides labeled in small grains is excellent corn safety.
+Peak is safe on corn safety which is different as compared to other SU herbicides labeled in small grains.
 Peak is labeled on corn through the prepackaged mixture Exceed.

 Y17.
-Sencor (metribuzin) is used on corn and soybean with other herbicides or is used alone on potatoes.
-No harmful carryover is expected from metribuzin at 0.25 lb ai/A, but rates over 0.5 lb ai/A may damage susceptible crops the next year.
+Metribuzin may not have residue the following year at 0.25 lb ai/A, but rates over 0.5 lb ai/A may damage susceptible crops the next year.
 Rotational crop restrictions for metribuzin are found in the table at the end of this section.
 The approximate ranking of crops from most to least tolerant is potato, soybean, dry edible bean, corn, barley, wheat, oat, sunflower, flax, and sugarbeet.